caltechlibrary/newt/newt_yaml_syntax.md

 ## input types

-Both the routes and models may continue input types.
-The types supported in Newt are based on the types found in GitHub YAML issue types[^3].
+Both the routes and models may contain input types.
+The types supported in Newt are based on the types found in the GHYTS for scheme[^3].
 They include

 markdown
 : (models only) markdown request displayed to the user but not submitted to the user but not submitted by forms.